shadmanrakib/trie-cli/cli/README.md

 Jest is used for testing. **I would prefer the tests be run using firebase emulators so that I'm not charged money.**

-Inside the cli directory is a test directrory.
+Inside the CLI directory is a test directrory.
 This contains `trieOps.test.js` file.
 There are variables at the top of the file that are used to control the number of random words generated, the lengths of the words generated, and a decimal to represent the percent of words that are deleted. maxWordLength and minWordLength are inclusive.

 The following is the default config: